 Device with web-browser – Chromebook, laptop or desktop computer, phone or tablet

 The two videos here combine math and social studies, because, clearly, the Maya understood math.
 The concept of distributions is introduced in the context of trading, explaining why some objects are more valuable.
 Students play AzTech: The Story Begins, which reviews fractions and measures of central tendency.
 The lesson concludes with a question and another video on distributions.

 The Mayan trading video is based on an idea from one of my favorite history teachers, who says that history is more than just names and dates but also how people lived, what they used, what they did.
 It also has a bar chart of the relative value of objects.
 It explains that the Maya traded less common items for more common ones and that items that were more difficult to obtain were more valuable.

 Next, have students start the AzTech games series.
-They can play AzTech: The Story Begins on line or using an iPad.
+They can play AzTech: Meet the Maya online or using an iPad.
 We recommend downloading the game onto your iPhone or iPad for better performance.